joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 A query expression is *always* a vector.
 The result of parsing a query expression is *always* a map.

-On the front end the reconciler will invoke your parser on your behalf and pass along the `:state` parameter.
+On the frontend the Om Next reconciler will invoke your parser on your behalf and pass along the `:state` parameter.
+When writing a backend parser you will usually supply `env` yourself.

 #### A Mutate Function